Skip to main content

 In the previous diagram, we see four connections among components from right to left.
 Those are:

-• Hathor headless wallet \leftrightarrow Hathor full node; and
+• Hathor headless wallet \rightarrow Hathor full node; and

 • Hathor full node \leftrightarrow Hathor Network.